2220 Como Park Blvd | Lancaster, NY 14086 | (716) 683-5430

 The Lancaster Place, Casino, Bowen Road Grove, Rich Marino Gazebo

 Como Lake Park will provide a family day of picnicking.
 We can hike through the self-guided Cayuga Creek Nature Trail and/or over to the two islands connected by 3 different footbridges.
 Children can play in our many play areas throughout the park.
-In addition, you can try your hand at our 2 basketball courts,4 tennis courts and our soccer field.
+In addition, you can try your hand at our 2 basketball courts,4 tennis courts, our soccer field or disc golf course (www.nrdg.org).
 You can bicycle at your own pace on our paved roads.

 Como Lake Park is the perfect place for family winter fun.
 Two ice skating rinks free to the public (weather-permitting, open 12:00 PM- 8:00 PM) and sledding hills, as well as cross-country ski trails (not groomed) and snowshoeing provide enoyable outdoor winter activities.
 The Casino offers a comfortable setting to keep fingers and toes warm after enjoying the winter wonderland.
 For weekday winter sports/ activities updates, please call 858-8513.